 - Latin American Studies 2220: LASS Seminar – 3 credits.

-Morning sessions, held from 9 a.m. to 12 p.m. on Mondays, Wednesdays and Fridays, offer Spanish language instruction and conversation practice at intermediate and advanced levels guided by native or near-native speakers.
-Morning sessions, held from 9:30 a.m. to 10:50 a.m. and from 11 a.m. to 12:20 p.m. on Tuesdays and Thursdays, focus on Latin American culture, history and economic development.
-A LASS Seminar held on Tuesdays and Thursdays from 2:00 p.m. to 3:20 p.m. highlights a series of topics in Latin American studies and includes films and presentations by guest speakers.
+Morning sessions, held from 9 a.m. to 12 p.m.
+Monday through Friday, offer Spanish language instruction and conversation practice at intermediate and advanced levels guided by native or near-native speakers.
+Afternoon sessions, held from 1 p.m. to 1:50 pm and 2 p.m. to 2:50 pm on Mondays, Wednesdays, and Fridays, will focus on Latin American culture through film and highlight a series of topics in Latin American studies, including presentations by guest speakers.
+Afternoon sessions on Tuesdays and Thursdays from 2 p.m. to 3:20 p.m. will offer information about Latin America’s history, geography, and contemporary events.

-The 17-semester-hour credits program includes an additional fee of $1,000.
+The 18-semester-hour credits program includes an additional fee of $1,400.
 Please note this fee is subject to change.
 The fee is incorporated into the tuition for one of the LASS courses and is paid as part of the student spring registration.
 The fee covers: housing, meals, courses and excursions while abroad.
-Students are responsible for separately purchasing their airline tickets and making their own arrangements.
+Students are responsible for the cost of their airline tickets.

 Study Abroad Scholarship Application